 5.1 Applicability and Initiation of Fast Track Process Request

+Applicability to a proposed Generating Facility.
 An Interconnection Customer may request interconnection of a proposed Generating Facility to the CAISO Controlled Grid under the Fast Track Process if the Generating Facility is no larger than 5 MW and is requesting Energy-Only Deliverability Status and if the Interconnection Customer's proposed Generating Facility meets the codes, standards, and certification requirements of Appendices 9 and 10 of this GIP, or if the applicable Participating TO notifies the CAISO that it has reviewed the design for or tested the proposed Small Generating Facility and has determined that the proposed Generating Facility may interconnect consistent with Reliability Criteria and Good Utility Practice.

+[GIP item #7 (Proposal heading “Path 3”)] Applicability to an existing Generating Facility.
+If the Interconnection of an existing Generating Facility meets the qualifications for Interconnection under CAISO Tariff Section 25.1(d) but, at the same time, the Interconnection Customer also seeks to repower or reconfigure the existing Generating Facility in a manner that increases the gross generating capacity by not more than 5 MW, then the Interconnection Customer may request that the Fast Track Process be applied with respect to the repowering or reconfiguration of the existing Generating Facility that results in the MW increase increment.

+Initiating the Fast Track Interconnection Request.
 To initiate an Interconnection Request under the Fast Track Process, the Interconnection Customer must provide the CAISO with:

 (i) a completed Interconnection Request as set forth in Appendix 1 to the GIP ;